Computer-Aided-Validation-Laboratory/pyvale/designspec/dic_engine_spec.md

 - Save options to save the image to hard disk (note the capability to pass the image via RAM to other algorithms is also required, so save functionality should be separated from the speckle image generation)
 ### Example Workflow
 - Create a dataclass with the required options to generate the speckle pattern setting desired parameters and leaving others as defaults.
-- Call a function to generate and return the speckle pattern in memory
+- Generate and return the speckle pattern in memory
-- Call a function to view the speckle pattern
+- View the speckle pattern
-- Call a function to save the speckle pattern in memory to disk
+- Save the speckle pattern in memory to disk in *.tiff or *.bmp formate
 - Optional follow up workflows:
     - Pass the speckle pattern image to the pattern quality sub-module
     - Pass the pattern to one of the image deformation modules in `pyvale` to be directly deformed in 2D or used as texture in 3D